If you plan on making blogging your full-time job (which I hope you are) then you need to understand how important it is to keep readers on your site.

-It’s smart to make it easy to navigate your site, and what better way to do that then by adding a categories area.
+It’s smart to make it easy to navigate your site and what better way to do that than by adding a categories area.
 This allows readers to find what they are looking for a lot easier.

 Remember, make it easy.